 - No limit of program length

-- No need of PC counter and separate bus; this means fewer relays, even though there is the need for circuitry to manage the jump instructions
+- No need of PC counter and separate bus (or access logic); this means fewer relays, even though there is the need for circuitry to manage the jump instructions

 - Tape program input is faster than manual input (e.g. with switches values stored in RAM) and more elegant and appropriate than EPROM solutions

 Surely the fact that there are not already ready modules and a custom build is required is a cons, but the willingness to avoid using more modern technologies is a key factor.
 Anyway I hope to be able to find an easily buildable solution, and in internet there are already very simple ones to take inspiration from.

 For the branch execution management circuit I will fully reuse the ALU (that has an arrangement thought also for this purpose), saving dedicated relays.
 The control will happen with some parallel dedicated signal support (saving firmware logic and more relays).

 Again trying not to use silicon based solutions, regarding RAM I'm working on an original design based on capacitors.
 The direct memory access (with addresses coming directly from the program) reduce even more the relay count without really affecting programming potential.

 Output will be visible on registry relays lamps.
 Punching cards would be very nice, but this might be a very last addition since the device will not be so simple to be built at home.
 Instead there will be probably the interface with a parallel printing device.
 An audible buzzer is completing the capabilities.

 On the input side there are a set of switches addressed as the memory and a button to restart execution after halt instruction.
 More inputs can be read halting the execution between them.

-The PC can be microprogrammed in order to have full control and optimization possibilities.
-Anyway at «high level» the instructions can be represented as:
+The PC will support an «high level» instructions compiler, but can be also microprogrammed in order to have full control and optimization possibilities.